Our complaints policy

 - We will then investigate your complaint.
 This will normally involve passing your complaint to the Head of Department who will review your matter file and speak to the member of staff who acted for you.

-- If you do not want a meeting or if it is not practical to hold one, the Head of Department will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgment letter.
+- The Head of Department will send you a detailed written reply to your complaint, including their suggestions for resolving the matter, within 14 days of sending you the acknowledgment letter.

-- At this stage, if you are still not satisfied, you should contact Sarah Vickers and she will arrange for David Gaut, Managing Partner (and Complaint Handling Partner with overall responsibility for complaints) to review the decision.
+- At this stage, if you are still not satisfied, you should contact Sarah Vickers or Lucy Warwick and they will arrange for David Gaut, Managing Partner (and Complaint Handling Partner with overall responsibility for complaints) to review the decision.

-- Although we hope it will not be necessary, if you are still not satisfied you can contact the Legal Ombudsman at P O Box 6806, Wolverhampton, WV1 9WJ.
+- If the matter has not been resolved to your satisfaction within 8 weeks from raising the complaint with Poole Alcock, you have the right to raise this with the Legal Ombudsman.
+This may occur whilst the complaint is still under investigation if time limits have been extended, however you still have the right to go to the Ombudsman after 8 weeks in any event.
+You can contact the Legal Ombudsman at P O Box 6806, Wolverhampton, WV1 9WJ.
 Any complaint to the Legal Ombudsman should be made within 6 months.
-Your complaint should also be brought to them within six years from when the problem first occurred (or within three years from when you first became aware of the problem, if it happened more that six years ago) and the problem you are complaining about must have taken place after 5 October 2010 (or, if it happened on or before 5 October 2010, you must not have been aware of it until after 5 October 2010).
-For further information you can contact the Legal Ombudsman on 0300 555 0333 or at legalombudsman.org.uk
+Your complaint should also be brought to them within six years from when the problem first occurred (or within three years from when you first became aware of the problem, if it happened more than six years ago) and the problem you are complaining about must have taken place after 5 October 2010 (or, if it happened on or before 5 October 2010, you must not have been aware of it until after 5 October 2010).
+For further information you can contact the Legal Ombudsman on 0300 555 0333 or at www.legalombudsman.org.uk

 - Finally, if you are concerned about our behaviour, you can raise your concerns with the Solicitors Regulation Authority at The Cube, 199 Wharfside Street, Birmingham, B1 1RN.
 This would be relevant for matters involving dishonesty, taking or losing money or treating you unfairly because of your age, a disability of other characteristic.
 For further information you can contact the SRA on 0370 606 2555.